Sunday, November 22, 2015

 His whole demeanor suddenly changed now, and he seemed shaken by her actions.
 He said, “Are you going to leave me up here?”

 “That’s the idea.
-And don’t worry–I won’t tell anybody where you are.”
+And don’t worry, I won’t tell anybody where you are.”

 “I’m stuck.”

 She had to climb back to the boulder and coach him down, directing his feet to specific branches, pointing out the best route to follow.
 He came down excruciatingly slowly, finally speeding up when he had reached the relative safety of the lower limbs.
 When he jumped to the rock, he reverted to his old self, a cocky kid who needed a knock on the head.
 He dusted his hands off, holding them out to her, palms downward, crossed at the wrists.
-“Aren’t you going to cuff me?” he said.
+“Aren’t you going to cuff me?”

-“I’d like to ‘cuff’ you,” she said.
+“I’d like to ‘cuff’ you.”

 They got into the Jeep, and Karen turned around on the mountain road.
 She drove fast, the vehicle bouncing over rocks.
-The kid had to hold tight to the handle above the passenger window, but he seemed to like the ride.
+The kid had to hold tight to the grab handle above the passenger window, but he seemed to like the ride.
 Halfway down the mountain, the boy, who had inspected the inside of the Jeep and seen her luggage, said, “Going on a trip?”

 “Where to?”